Investing is not a game where the guy with the 160 IQ beats the guy with a 130 IQ. Rationality is essential.Warren Buffett1

 Curiosity as the Great Motivator in the Search for Truth

 The Intelligence Trap gave several examples of scientific achievement that has resulted from dogged curiosity.
 As Robson points out, “curiosity embraces uncertainty” as a sort of motivator in search of a solution or the truth.
 If the goal of equity research is being “right” relative to an original thesis, there is no real curiosity and the investor’s interest will eventually fade as they realize they will be “wrong” half the time, if they are lucky.
-If the goal is discovering the truth, however, then you’re more likely to unrelentingly investigate the facts in search of a thesis--and not the other way around.
+If the goal is discovering the truth, however, then you’re more likely to unrelentingly investigate the facts in search of a thesis — and not the other way around.
 Admittedly, curiosity is hard, if not impossible, to measure, so you have to hire for it.
 My attempt to do so for Oakmark would be the lunch hour Google Quotient (“GQ”).
 Allow me to explain.
 The analyst team frequently eats lunch together and discusses a wide variety of topics, many beyond investing.
 On any given day, I estimate about a half-dozen Google searches are attributed to our department lunches where questions are asked and answered, or not.
 If we stopped hiring people with far-ranging interests who enjoy debating and fact checking to root out the truth, we will have failed the curiosity test.
-So I guess you could say we're shooting for a GQ of not less than six for Oakmark.
+So I’m now shooting for a Google quotient of not less than six for Oakmark.

 In conclusion, being a successful investor requires much more than raw intelligence.
 It requires rationality, reflective thinking, humility and curiosity.
 Thankfully, we have a great team and process at Oakmark that work together toward these ends because unlike my colleagues, I don’t have 30 spare IQ points to sell!